MamounMohamed/Content-Scheduler/README.md

 ## Additional Notes
 - Ensure your `.env` file is correctly configured with the database and other necessary settings.
-- The used database is `sqlite`, so you may need to install the `pdo_sqlite` extension for your PHP version.
+- The used database is `sqlite`, so you may need to install the `pdo_sqlite` extension for your PHP version if you are using a different database than SQLite then make sure to change the `DB_CONNECTION` in the `.env` file to your desired database.